origami-dss/FibFreq/README.md

 <!-- badges: end -->

-The goal of the package FibFreq is to provide functions that compute the fundamental frequency of oscillatory time series.
-Examples of such time series include ECGs of fibrillating hearts, the sunspot data or recordings of respiratory activities.
-These functions comprise time and frequency domain techniques.
-The time domain techniques require fairly smooth time series.
-The package Fibrfreq does also include a data set with 112 of such murine ECGs. **FibFreq** is closely associated with the study “Unraveling Cardiac Arrhythmia Frequency: Comparative Analysis Using Time and Frequency Domain Algorithms” by Laura Diaz-Maue, Annette Witt, and Holger Nobach, published in \[Journal Name\].
+The **FibFreq** package provides tools for estimating the fundamental frequency of oscillatory time series.
+Typical applications include electrocardiograms (ECGs) from fibrillating hearts, sunspot activity records, and climate oscillations such as El Niño. **FibFreq** implements both time-domain and frequency-domain methods, yielding not only frequency estimates but also quantitative measures of oscillation regularity.
+In addition, the package includes a dataset comprising 112 murine ECG recordings. **FibFreq** accompanies the study “Unraveling Cardiac Arrhythmia Frequency: Comparative Analysis Using Time and Frequency Domain Algorithms” by Laura Diaz-Maue, Annette Witt, and Holger Nobach, published in \[Journal Name\].

 ## Installation